 3. Confirm delivery via API:

-Merchants can use the /api/v2#upload-delivery-confirmation endpoint to provide delivery confirmation.
-To learn more about this API endpoint, please visit here.
+Merchants can use /api/v3/orders to provide delivery confirmation.
+Learn more about this endpoint at API - Update an LTL order.

 - You have 90 calendar days after marking the order as “shipped” to upload proof of delivery confirmation per step 2 and 3 above.